 A vision for planting healthy churches and ministries

 Along the way it became clear that a network was needed to coordinate the various churches and shared ministries.
-The Trinity Network of Churches was formed with a vision to plant many more churches and ministries around Adelaide and South Australia for the glory of God.
+The Trinity Network was formed with a vision to plant many more churches and ministries around Adelaide and South Australia for the glory of God.

 Remembering and celebrating God’s grace is the motivation at the heart of all Christian ministry and it lies at the centre of the Trinity Network.
 Our prayerful desire is to see a movement of God transforming the hearts and minds of the people we live in the midst of.
 We want to do this in partnership with other like-minded believers and churches around us.

 What we believe

 Our beliefs are revealed in the Bible.
 They are summarised in the 39 Articles of Religion, and worked out in the principles and theology of the Book of Common Prayer.

 - the Bible is the clearest way you can know God and is our authority in matters of life and practice.